jeromeXL/Satellite-Game/README.md

 In the far future, society has become advanced to the point where they have begun to occupy a series of moons and asteroids around the planet Jupiter.
 Individuals rely on satellites for all their communication desires.
 Three major satellites exist around Jupiter.

-This assessment aims to provide you with design experience for a non-trivial system.
+This project aims to provide you with design experience for a non-trivial system.
 You will be architecting and modelling how these multiple satellites will communicate and function with various devices.
 The form of communication that you will be simulating is a simplified version of the modern internet, simply just file transfer.
 You can either upload a file to a satellite from a device, download a file from a satellite to a device, or send a file from a satellite to a satellite.

-Your solution should adopt an Object-Oriented approach that utilises concepts such as abstraction, encapsulation, composition, and inheritance, as taught in lectures.

-There is an introduction video available which you can watch - some of the contents of the video relates to a previous version of the assignment but most of it is relevant and gives you an in-depth overview of the tasks and starter code.